-On the Galaxy menu, click Import and click Automation Object(s).
-The Import AutomationObject(s) dialog box appears.
-2 Browse for the file with either a .aaPKG or a .aaPDF extension.
+- On the Galaxy menu, click Import and click Automation Object(s).
+The Import AutomationObject(s) dialog box appears. - 2 Browse for the file with either an .aaPKG or an .aaPDF extension.
 You can select more than one file.
 Click Open.
 The Import Preferences dialog box appears.

-In the Objects with same Tagname and Codebase as an existing object area, select one of the following:
+3 In the Objects with same Tagname and Codebase as an existing object area, select one of the following: